 Key considerations for building a safe construction environment

 Planning on building new business premises or adding an extension to your current workplace?
-Don’t forget your health and safety obligations.
+Don’t forget your health and safety obligations to ensure a Safe Construction Environment.

 Whether it’s a new office fit-out or creating extra space with an extension, if you are the person conducting a business or undertaking (PCBU), you are responsible for managing the risks to health and safety in all stages of the build.
 Yes, this means from project conception, design and construction, right up to decommissioning and demolition of the site.